pierreroth64/pierreroth64/README.md

 I'm Peio and I...
  - ❤️ love e**X**treme **P**rogramming practices (click [here](https://agilequittersmanifesto.org/) if your are `SAFe` certified)
  - 🔨 am currently working on medical devices @eove (do **not** contact me for job offers)
- - 🌱 also building a micro-farm in front of the Pyrenees 🏔️
+ - 🌱 am also building a micro-farm in front of the Pyrenees 🏔️
  - 🌍 am a planet activist (obviously!)
  - 🏴 am an anarchist